jraleman/42.First_Internship/files/notes.md

 # First Internship Notes

 It's important to keep in mind that this video should be good, like really good.
+42 says, and I quote:

-42 says, and I quote:  *"The state of your presentation, speech, and outfit should be professional and the video-editing and -production should be high quality (worthy of presenting)"*
+> *The state of your presentation, speech, and outfit should be professional and the video-editing and -production should be high quality (worthy of presenting)*

 For me this says anything SFW and well, the way I present, talk and dress should look professional.
 Nothing more, nothing less.